It must have seemed quiet here.

 But what I can do, just for 90 minutes a day, is listen to Slash interviews *, and pour my consciousness into my body, and let it play.
 Express.
 Be.

 That, I can do.

-My favorite (aside from the one used in this blog post) is A Scary Sleepover video featuring Slash and a game called Guess Your Dino where he easily identifies plastic dinos by their correct names.
+* My favorite interview with Slash is A Scary Sleepover video with a game called Guess Your Dino where he easily identifies plastic dinos by their correct names.

 Subscribe to the blog to get new Rock Star posts in your mailbox.

 You can find the subscription button on this page, probably somewhere on the right.

 Bon Jovi concert reviews 1995-1996 Suzanne Beenackers YouTube